The Scandinavian Superman,

 allowed to fall through the cracks of corporate history.

-Norwegian and Finnish editions by Semic, the Swedish edition by Carlsen Comics,
+editions by Semic, the Swedish edition by Carlsen Comics, the Spanish edition

-the Spanish edition by Zinco, and the Italian edition by Rizzoli Milano.
-This
+by Zinco, and the Italian edition by Rizzoli Milano.
+This unusually broad

-unusually broad international publication reflected both the story's European
+international publication reflected both the story's European setting and the

-setting and the publishers' confidence that a distinctly Scandinavian Superman
+publishers' confidence that a distinctly Scandinavian Superman adventure could

 This is not unusual in comics publishing.
 What is unusual is